 Courses will be taught by faculty from UFV and leaders from the school districts.
 Students wanting to ladder this certificate into a Masters degree will be able to receive credits towards a Master of Educational Leadership and Management degree at Royal Roads University.
 For additional themed options at UFV and agreements with other universities, please see ufv.ca/teachereducation/graduate-certificate-in-teacher-leadership-and-mentorship.

 This program was developed through extensive consultation with teachers and administrators in the four Fraser Valley school districts (Fraser-Cascade, Chilliwack, Mission and Abbotsford).

 Have completed a Bachelor's degree, with a grade point average of at least 3.00, from a recognized post-secondary institution.

 Have earned a Teacher’s Certificate or other recognized professional licensed teaching credential.

 A statement of intent – describe how this program will help you obtain your career and academic goals.

 Official sealed transcripts (or interim transcripts) from every post-secondary institution you have attended showing grade/course achievement as per entrance requirements.
 To be considered official, transcripts must be sent directly to UFV from the originating institution; see the Transfer Credit section for details.

 Evidence of teacher certification – submit a copy of your current Certificate Verification Card.
 Please be aware that you will be asked to show your original card on the first day of class.

 Applicants will be advised of an admission decision and provided with registration information.
-A deposit is required prior to registration (see Fees and additional costs section below).
-This money will be applied toward tuition fees.
-Final payment of all course fees is due by the end of the second week of classes.
+A deposit is required prior to registration (see Fees and additional costs section below) and will be applied toward tuition fees.

 Fees and additional costs